cobaltwebtech/cobalt-prod-site/README.md

 ### Resend Integration

 Send form data securely using [Resend](https://resend.com/).
 The Resend API route can be customized to set up any template to email any or all of the form data captured.
 This is set up as a transactional email service for notification of form submission.

-### Hiding Scrollbar

-To achieve a cleaner and more spacious design, the default scrollbar has been visually removed.

 ### SEO Configuration